Skip to main content

 Installation

-Install the Limelight SDK in your React Native project:
+Install the Limelight SDK in your project:

 npm install @getlimelight/sdk